 All contributions will be seen by referees (normally two) before they can be accepted for publication.
-The editor to whom the manuscript is assigned is responsible for the review process and for accepting or rejecting the paper.
-This responsibility includes decisions on the final form of the paper and interpretation of these Notes when necessary.
+The editor to whom the manuscript is assigned is responsible for the review process and for accepting or rejecting the article.
+This responsibility includes decisions on the final form of the article and interpretation of these Notes when necessary.

-If changes to a manuscript requested by the Editor, Co-editor or the editorial staff are not received within two months of transmittal to the author, the submission will be considered as withdrawn.
+If changes to a manuscript requested by the Editor, Co-editor or the editorial staff are not received within one month of transmittal to the author, the submission will be considered as withdrawn.
 Should the manuscript require further revision, this would normally be expected to be completed within one month of the revision having been requested.
 If a manuscript is not acceptable after two revisions it will not be considered further.
 Any subsequent communication of the material will be treated as a new submission in the editorial process.
-A paper that has been rejected must not be resubmitted to any IUCr journal unless the reasons given for the rejection have been fully addressed in the revised version.
+An article that has been rejected must not be resubmitted to any